Roadshow theatrical release: Distinguishing features

 In a roadshow release, a large-scale epic film would open in larger cities in an engagement much like a theatrical musical, often with components such as an overture, first act, intermission, entr'acte, second act, and exit music.
 The overture, distinguished from the main title music, was played before the beginning of the film, while the lights were still up and the curtains were still closed.
 As the lights dimmed, the overture ended, the curtains opened, and the film began with its main title music and opening credits.
 The exit music was played after the film had ended, following the closing credits, while the auditorium lights were on and the curtains were closed.
-Many movie theaters until the 1980s had curtains which covered the screen, and which would open when the show actually began and close when it ended.
+Many movie theaters until the 1980s had curtains that covered the screen, and which would open when the show actually began and close when it ended.

 Some roadshow scheduling mimicked the performance schedule of live theatre such as Broadway theatre.
 Wednesdays, Saturdays, and Sundays would have two screenings, while during the rest of the week, the films would be shown only once a day.